 For those driving there are a number of entry ways to access Darwin.
 Most roads are sealed however some are for the more adventurous 4 wheel drivers.
 If you are coming from Queensland the best route to take is the Overlander’s Way / Barkly Highway from Mt Isa.
 If you are leaving from Cairns you can take the Savannah Way which is a rugged, unsealed road which crosses the top of Australia from Cairns to Broome.
 You can also use the Savannah Way as an access from Western Australia.
 Other roads leading from WA to Darwin include the Tanami Road that runs across the Tanami Desert and to the north the Butine Highway.
 The drive from South Australia is especially scenic as you follow the Explorer’s Way through Coober Pedy and past the major centres of Alice Springs, Tennant Creek and Katherine before arriving in Darwin.

-On sale until 15 December 2020.
-For travel until 31 March 2021.
+On sale until 31 August 2022.
+For travel until 31 March 2023.
+Pricing based on travel 1 November 2022 to 31 March 2023.
 Seasonal surcharges apply outside of these dates and blackout dates may apply.
 Some inclusions may be closed over public holidays.
-Prices and inclusions are correct as of 2 November 2020 and may be subject to change due to availability, surcharges, fees or taxes without notice. ^Car hire includes unlimited kilometres, GST (Goods & Services Tax at the current rate of 10%), Ultimate Protection for Passenger Vehicles $0 Damage Recovery Fee (DRF), Premium Protection for 4WD vehicles (FFAR), DRF $1,100 for Multi Vehicle Accident, $5,500 for Single Vehicle Accidents, Compulsory Third Party Insurance and Accidental Tyre and Windscreen Damage on non 4WD vehicles, Vehicle Registration Recovery Fee, Administration Recovery Fee, Additional Drivers, Premium Location Surcharge, this product is available for renters aged 25+.
-National Park entry fees are not included.
+Prices and inclusions are correct as of 31 May 2022 and may be subject to change due to availability, surcharges, fees or taxes without notice. ^Car hire includes unlimited kilometres, GST (Goods & Services Tax at the current rate of 10%), Super Collision Damage Waiver (SCDW) with Zero Excess on Passenger vehicles and $990 Excess on 4wd Vehicles, Compulsory Third Party Insurance, Vehicle Registration Recovery Fee, Additional Drivers, Premium Location Surcharge, this product is available for renters aged 25+.
 Please note: road closures may be in place due to inclement weather, for up to date information visit https://roadreport.nt.gov.au/road-reports.
 Offer may be withdrawn at any time without notice.
 Prices are based on per person twin share.
 Please contact us on 1800 854 897 or email@example.com to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.